 BSc MSc PhD CPsychol – Senior Lecturer in Psychology

-Zöe recently joined AECC as a Senior Lecturer in the newly formed School of Psychology, Sport and Physical Activity.
+Zöe is a Senior Lecturer in Psychology within the School of Psychology, Sport and Physical Activity.
 She is a Chartered Psychologist specialising in visual performance in elite athletes – and area in which she has been working for over a decade.

 The BSc (Hons) Psychology course seeks to develop your understanding of the core scientific disciplines within psychology.
 If you’re wanting to make an impact within the area of psychology, mental health, and the application of science to life, our course will be a fantastic benefit to get you to where you aspire to be.

 You will learn through a variety of teaching styles, and will make the most of our on-site laboratory testing facilities, with more traditional coursework, essays, presentations, group work, and practical skills assessments.